Deekshithagi/healthcare_management_application/README.md

 ### Guidelines
 - Follow the existing code style and structure
-- Write clear, concise commit messages
+- Write clear and concise commit messages
 - Ensure all tests pass before submitting
 - Update documentation if necessary